Kurento/kurento/source/glossary.rst

         media capability.
 For example, a :java:type:`RecorderEndpoint`,
         a Video :java:type:`PlayerEndpoint`

+    EOS
+        Acronym of End Of Stream.
+In kurento some elements will raise an :rom:evnt:`EndOfStream` event when the media they are processing is finished.

     GStreamer
         `GStreamer <http://gstreamer.freedesktop.org/>`__ is a pipeline-based
         multimedia framework written in the C programming language.